 Oscar Mulberry is a wonderful variety to grow as it is edible in the red stage when they have a raspberry like flavor, or in the black stage when they are among the finest flavored of the hardy mulberries.
-Oscars Mulberry is very early ripening.
+Oscar Mulberry is very early ripening.
 Zone 5-9.

 Exotic, sweet, and delicious, Mulberries are very popular in Central Asia and the Middle East.
 Now we can grow and enjoy this juicy and nutritious fruit!
 Mulberry fruit resembles a Blackberry and is delicious eaten fresh and can be dried for tasty winter snacks.
 Mulberries are pest and disease resistant and form an attractive, small tree with dark green, tropical foliage.
 Along the ancient Silk Road in Central Asia, Mulberries are widely grown for their foliage, which is used to feed silkworms.